Let’s admit it. Budgeting can be an excruciating process.

 1. Identify individual spending

-At this point, you want to assess how much each floor employee spends.
+The first step is assessing how much each floor employee spends.
 Team leaders do this.
-They should determine how much money their team needs to reach specific goals over a set period.
+They should determine how much money their team members needs to reach specific goals over a set period.

 2. Calculate departmental budgets

 Once each team has its budget estimation, add them together to determine the estimated budget per department.
-Department heads should review the numbers, ensuring they align with company goals.
+Department heads should review the numbers, ensuring they are in line with company goals.

 3. Add departmental budgets

 From there, you keep going up the ladder and add up the budget estimations of each department.
-It will give you an overview of company-wide operational costs.
+It will give you an overview of company-wide financial obligations.

 4. Submit